andreshyer/neo4j-backup/README.md

   - relationships_<index>.json.gz
   - ...
 - compressed.json -> bool weather or not data is compresses
-- constraints.json -> List of constraints
-- constraints_names.json -> Names of constraints in Neo4j db
+- uniqueness_constraints.json -> List of uniqueness constraints in Neo4j db
 - db_id.json -> ID of db
+- dbms_version.json -> Version of dbms
 - node_labels.json -> List of all Node labels
 - property_keys.json -> List of all property keys
 - rel_types.json -> List of all Relationship types